Writing documents your stakeholders will read

 If you write a project document and no one reads it, what was the point of writing it?

-You’ve spent hours crafting what you’re sure is the perfect project briefing document and you’re excited to send it to your stakeholders.
+You’ve spent hours crafting what you’re sure is the perfect project initiation document and you’re excited to send it to your stakeholders.
 But when you ask some questions at the kick-off meeting, it’s obvious no-one has read it – at least not beyond the first page.
 What went wrong?

 How can you create documentation which brings clarity and transparency to your project process, fast-tracks decisions and creates ownership within your team?
 Follow these tips, and you’ll hopefully never again be interrupted with the words, “Can you give me an update on the project?”